LoopKit/loopdocs/docs/nightscout/loop-caregiver.md

 - The script displays the directions for downloading and building.
     Please read them carefully.

-!!! warning "Not *Loop*"
+!!! warning "Not&nbsp;_<span translate="no">Loop</span>_"
     The output you see in the Terminal may look very similar to when you build *Loop 3* from a script.

     It is pulling down a clone from a different location (*LoopKit/LoopCaregiver*).
-It uses some modules from *Loop*.
+It uses some modules from&nbsp;_<span translate="no">Loop</span>_.
 The target and scheme are automatically selected for *Loop Caregiver*  and if you follow directions for a paid Developer account, the signing is automatic.

 ## Use *Loop Caregiver*

-Some limited directions for using the *Loop Caregiver* app are provided - please also read the *Zulipchat* stream to stay up-to-date with improvements - especially if you are using a development branch of  *Loop*.
+Some limited directions for using the *Loop Caregiver* app are provided - please also read the *Zulipchat* stream to stay up-to-date with improvements - especially if you are using a development branch of &nbsp;_<span translate="no">Loop</span>_.

 ### *Loop Caregiver* Add Looper